 This Bar/Bat Mitzvah manual contains a lot of information, and although it is all important, we understand that it can be overwhelming.
 We are here to help you; you are not alone.
-Please do not hesitate to be in touch with the Rabbi, Cantor, our Event Coordinator Linda Rosenburg, or Melissa Rudman, our Executive Director, with any questions or concerns.
+Please do not hesitate to be in touch with the Rabbi, Cantor, or Melissa Rudman, our Executive Director, with any questions or concerns.